Wealden District Council

 50% satisfaction and 9.1% neutral responses

-Complaints handling satisfaction varies from excellent to exceptional low for those that benchmark performance.
-We are consistently average.
-The key is managing complainant’s expectations as it is unlikely that a complainant will be satisfied unless they get the outcome that they wanted, usually it is for the perpetrator to be evicted.
+As we have highlighted above the key is managing complainant’s expectations as it is unlikely that a complainant will be satisfied unless they get the outcome that they wanted, usually it is for the perpetrator to be evicted.
 We have to work with the existing legislative framework and therefore this is rarely possible.

 Housing Options Customer Survey